Production Control Manager Salary

 Common Career Paths for Production Control Manager

-It is somewhat unusual to come across Production Control Managers who move on to become Supply Chain Managers, but it does happen from time to time, and the median salary for that position sits slightly higher at $82K.
+Although some Production Control Managers become Supply Chain Manager, this progression is not the norm.
+However, the latter position does pay a little more at $82K.
 Production Control Managers most frequently become Operations Managers and Materials Managers even though median compensation is $11K lower and $3K lower, respectively.

 Popular Skills for Production Control Manager

-Survey results imply that Production Control Managers deploy a deep pool of skills on the job.
-Most notably, skills in Inventory Management, Materials Requirement Planning, Powerpoint, and Microsoft Excel are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
-Skills that seem to negatively impact pay include Project Management and Job Scheduling.
-Most people skilled in Microsoft Excel are similarly competent in Microsoft Office.
+Production Control Managers report using a deep pool of skills on the job.
+Most notably, skills in Inventory Management, Powerpoint, Forecasting, and Materials Requirement Planning (MRP) are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Project Management, Microsoft Word, and Job Scheduling.
+Those proficient in Microsoft Excel are, more often than not, also skilled in Microsoft Office.